Feramareck/kickstarter-analysis/README.md

 ## Overview of Project

 ### Purpose:
-This project aims to analyze data from different campaigns and to know how they performed in relation to their launch dates and funding goals.
+This project aims to analyze data from different campaigns to support a client to know how they performed in relation to their launch dates and funding goals.

 ## Analysis and Challenges